 The Report's publication follows two earlier reports produced by Data61 for the Government on blockchain use cases for government and industry in Australia.
-The findings from the three reports will be used to inform the Government's national blockchain strategy (as discussed at section 5 above).
+The findings from the three reports will be used to inform the Government's national blockchain strategy (as discussed at section 4 above).

-8. Has any official guidance concerning the use of blockchain technology been published in your jurisdiction?
+7. Has any official guidance concerning the use of blockchain technology been published in your jurisdiction?

-ASIC has published (and periodically updates) an information sheet (INFO 219 Evaluating distributed ledger technology) outlining its approach to the regulatory issues that may arise through the implementation of blockchain technology and solutions.
+In March 2017, ASIC released an information sheet (INFO 219 Evaluating distributed ledger technology) outlining its approach to the regulatory issues that may arise through the implementation of blockchain technology and solutions.
 In it, ASIC has reinforced its technology neutral approach to regulation and has re-asserted that businesses considering operating market infrastructure or providing financial or consumer credit services using blockchain will still be subject to the compliance requirements that currently exist under the applicable licensing regimes.
 This includes the requirement to have the necessary organisational competence, adequate technological resources, and risk-management plans in place.
 ASIC has provided businesses with the following six questions by which to evaluate whether to use blockchain having regard to those requirements:

-- 1. How will the DLT be used?
+- 1. How will blockchain be used?

-- 2. What DLT platform is being used?
+- 2. What blockchain platform is being used?

-- 3. How is the DLT using data?
+- 3. How is blockchain using data?

-- 4. How is the DLT run?
+- 4. How is blockchain run?

-- 5. How does the DLT work under the law?
+- 5. How does blockchain work under law?

-- 6. How does the DLT affect others?
+- 6. How does blockchain affect others?